codex-router/codex.sh/README.md

 - Model not listed or selection fails
 	- Re-run `./codex.sh update` to re-download models.
+	- Note: Running update will prompt for confirmation and remove old configurations before updating.

 - MCP configuration issues
 	- Ensure you've run `./codex.sh update` to download latest MCP configurations.
 	- Check that required environment variables (API tokens, etc.) are set.
 	- MCP servers require their respective tools (Docker for STDIO servers, network access for HTTP servers).
-	- Use `./codex.sh mcp` to see available configurations.
+	- Use `./codex.sh mcp` to see available configurations and their enabled status.
+	- To disable all MCP servers, use the interactive menu and enter `0`.
+	- You can enable multiple MCP servers at once: `./codex.sh mcp server1,server2,server3`
 	- If MCP configurations seem outdated, run `./codex.sh update` to refresh them from the repository.

 - Self-upgrade issues